Facebook takes down accounts and pages of Trump ally Roger Stone | Politics

 Chief Executive Mark Zuckerberg was briefed on the actions beforehand, officials said.
 The removals risk further angering Trump and other conservatives who accuse Facebook of suppressing right-wing voices.
 Facebook last month took down a Trump re-election ad that included a Nazi symbol, and it pledged to steer users to facts on voting when Trump, or anyone else, touches on the topic.

 Facebook is under pressure from civil rights advocates and allied groups as well, and hundreds of advertisers have joined a boycott demanding the company crack down on hateful and divisive messages.
-Stone was convicted last year for witness tampering and lying to Congress as it investigated Russian interference in the 2016 election.
+Stone was convicted last year for witness tampering and lying to Congress as it and former Special Counsel Robert Mueller investigated Russian interference in the 2016 election.

-Stone did not immediately respond to an email seeking comment.
-He told the far-right website Gateway Pundit: "We have been exposing the railroad job that was so deep and so obvious during my trial, which is why they must silence me.
-As they will soon learn, I cannot and will not be silenced."
-In search warrant documents released this April, the FBI said a Stone assistant told interviewers in 2018 "that he purchased a couple hundred fake Facebook accounts as part of this work."
+In a lengthy email, Stone said he did not control fake accounts and that his accounts had no connection to the Proud Boys.
+"I am being censored by Facebook and Twitter because my social media postings expose the truth regarding the now discredited Mueller investigation and the Russian Collusion hoax as well as the unfairness of my trial in 2020 to the extent possible without violating the protective seal left in place by the court and because I am an outspoken supporter of President Trump," Stone wrote.

 ALSO READ